zachtheyek/Loan-Default-Prediction/README.md

   <em>Distribution of unnormalized features.</em>
 </p>

 4. There are no significant correlations between the features and the target variable.
-Furthermore, the only (relevant) highly correlated features are `loanAmount` & `originallyScheduledPaymentAmount` (0.94), which is useful to keep in mind in the event that our model ends up generating unreliable/unstable predictions (may be due to multicolinearity).
+Furthermore, the only (relevant) highly correlated features are `loanAmount` & `originallyScheduledPaymentAmount` [0.94] - which may be a potential source of multicolinearity.

 <p align="center">
   <img src="images/correlation_heatmap.png" alt="Correlation heatmap.">
   <br>
-  <em></em>
+  <em>Correlation heatmap.</em>
 </p>